Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 ## OSPF Configuration

 Single OSPF process, single Area 0, on all four routers.
 Each router advertises its two transit links, its LAN, and its loopback.

+Each router's LAN interface (`Gi0/2`) is configured as **passive**.
+OSPF still advertises the `192.168.x.0/24` prefix, but stops sending hellos out that interface.
+There is no router on the far side to form an adjacency with, so the hellos are pure noise — and an untrusted device plugged into the LAN should never be able to attempt an adjacency in the first place.

+`Loopback0` is also marked passive on every router.
+This is a consistency measure rather than a functional change: OSPF assigns loopbacks the LOOPBACK network type and advertises them as stub host routes, so it never sends hellos out of one regardless.
+Marking it passive makes the intent explicit in the config — every interface that should never form an adjacency is declared as such, rather than relying on the reader knowing which ones OSPF exempts by default.

 ### R1